Brennah Black Flaunts Incredible Figure In Semi-Sheer Lingerie

 Brenna sported a pair of tiny thong panties to match the rest of her outfit while teasing a glimpse of her gym-honed legs.
 The back of the panties tucked into her derriere and left her peachy posterior in view of the camera in the first photo.
 Brennah added another sizzling element to her outfit with a pair of knee-highs that had the same mesh and flower material and connected to the top of her outfit with a set of strings.

-Brennah’s hair was all sexed-up and filled with voluminous waves that spilled over her shoulders and back.
-She completed her look with a gorgeous application of makeup that included defined brows, eyeliner, and a light pink blush.
+Brennah’s hair was filled with voluminous waves that spilled over her shoulders and back.
+She completed her look with a gorgeous application of makeup that seemingly included defined brows, eyeliner, and a light pink blush.

 Most of Brennah’s fans were quick to flock to the comments section and rave over her impressive figure while a few more commented on the caption and let her know that they would be tuning into the live feed.